Read #AaronHernandez's Suicide Note To Fiancee

 Aaron Hernandez’s suicide note to fiancee Shayanna Jenkins has been leaked online.

-Weeks after the New England Patriots tight end took his life while serving a life sentence for the 2013 murder of Odin Lloyd, an image of Hernandez’s final statement to Jenkins, the mother of his four-year-old daughter, has been shared.
+Weeks after the New England Patriots tight end took his life while serving a life sentence for the 2013 murder of Odin Lloyd, an image of Hernandez’s final statement to Jenkins, the mother of his 4-year-old daughter, has been shared.

 “Shay, You have always been my soul-mate and I want you to live life and know I’m always with you,” Aaron Hernandez wrote in the letter, according to a report by TMZ on May 5.

 Aaron Hernandez and Shayanna Jenkins dated for several years and became engaged in 2012.
-Although the couple never wed, Jenkins took the athlete’s last name years later as his remained incarcerated at the Souza-Baronowski Correctional Facility in Shirley, Massachusetts.
+Although the couple never wed, Jenkins took the athlete’s last name years later as he remained incarcerated at the Souza-Baranowski Correctional Facility in Shirley, Massachusetts.

 #AaronHernandez tells fiancé #ShayannaJenkins “YOU’RE RICH” in alleged suicide note.